mallen13/java-appointment-manager/README.md

 - login page that will display in French if that is the user's locale
 - customers page that allows for viewing, editing, adding, and deleting
 - appointments page that displays in the users local time zone
-- backend MySQL database that stores data in UTC
+- backend MySQL database that stores data in UTC, then converts to users time in UI

 Additional Features:
 - various alerts for input and login validations